ohchloeho/shopper_v2/README.md

 # shopper_v2

-version A of a clean, simple shopping list and recipes application
+version A of a clean, simple shopping list and recipes mobile application

+yet to be deployed on expo, still in development